Svetlana177/rsschool-cv/cv.md

 Junior frontend developer.
 I have experience in HTML, CSS and JS (Basic).
 Worked in the office and remotely.
 Currently improving my JavaScript skills, that's why I'm studying to RS School at this moment.
-Learning English.

 ___